 Become one of Harvest Nation’s founding customers!

-We decided the best way to engage the community and fundraise is through a Crowdfunding campaign.
-We are Crowdfunding for pre-sale of our vegetable box subscriptions* to raise money to start our first indoor growing facility.
+We decided the best way to engage the community and launch sales is through a Crowdfunding campaign.
+We are Crowdfunding for pre-sale of our subscription boxes, where customers can opt to pay for the year upfront, or choose to make monthly or biweekly payments.

-Before we start the campaign, our company is completing a feasibility and market study to build community through Harvest Nation.
-We’ll keep you updated through our website as we get ready to roll out our Crowdfunding platform near the end of Spring 2019.
+Before we start the campaign, our company completed a feasibility and market study in early 2020 to build community through Harvest Nation.
+We’ll keep you updated through our website as we get ready to roll out our Crowdfunding platform once financing is committed for the demonstration farm.

-Not only will founding customers have their own weekly boxes of fresh, healthy, produce year-round, together we are demonstrating the people of the Northland are progressive, innovative, and committed to social justice and environmentalism.
+Not only will founding customers have their own boxes of fresh, healthy, produce year-round every 10 days, together we are demonstrating the people of the Northland are progressive, innovative, and committed to social justice and environmentalism.

 With the political climate as it is right now, it’s critical to have a visible and active platform for these kinds of issues.
 The pilot venture will show policymakers and big money what we deserve and want on the Range: the self-sufficient wellbeing of our families, communities, and environments.